Toronto Internet

 Use the Toronto neighbourhood finder

-Fast decision: If you live in a Toronto condo, check Beanfield first, then Bell, then Rogers or a reseller.
-If you live in a house or townhouse, check Bell Pure Fibre first, then Rogers, then oxio or TekSavvy for lower-cost cable.
-If you are renting or may move soon, avoid long contracts and start with no-contract options like Beanfield, oxio, TekSavvy, or VMedia.
+Fast decision: In a Toronto condo, check Beanfield first, then Bell, then Rogers or a lower cost cable provider.
+In a house or townhouse, check Bell Pure Fibre first, then Rogers, then oxio, TekSavvy, or VMedia.
+If you rent or may move soon, be careful with any discount that requires a long commitment.

 Top Picks in a Hurry